lsmacedo/lastfm-collage-twitter/README.md

 1. Create a new project on https://developer.twitter.com/
 2. Create a new project on http://console.firebase.google.com/
 3. Clone this repository
-4. Run `firebase init` to associate the directory into a Firebase project
+4. Run `firebase init` to associate the directory into your Firebase project
-5. Copy the `.env.example` file into a new `.env` file and replace the placeholder values with information from your Last.fm account and from your Twitter Project
+5. Copy the `.env.example` file into a new `.env` file and replace the placeholder values with information from your [Last.fm](https://last.fm) account and from your [Twitter Project](https://developer.twitter.com/en/portal/dashboard)

 # Deploy